Preparing for College as an Adult

 Each college offers varying degree and/or certification programs, majors and minors.
 Use the Picking a College Decision Tree to help decide what type of school you'd like to go to (large or small, 2-year or 4-year, etc.).
 Research schools could be a better fit for your preferences or offer a degree program that others don’t.
 Learn about their admission requirements for adults and plan campus visits be it virtual or in person.
 Use the Making the Most of Campus Visits guide to ensure all of your questions are answered.

 Have you already completed some college courses?
 If so, you may want to look into Oklahoma's Degree Completion Program, Reach Higher.
 Reach Higher offers either:

 an Associate in Arts or Associate in Science in enterprise development (general studies or business administration) designed for working adults who have already earned at least 18 hours of college credit and want to finish an associate degree OR

 a Bachelor of Science in organizational leadership degree designed for working adults who have already earned at least 72 hours of college credit and want to finish a bachelor’s degree.

 The Transition to College

 For example, in high school your time spent in school was planned by others, and you were frequently reminded about upcoming due dates.
-In college you managed your own class schedule, and you were responsible for seeking out and meeting deadlines.
+In college you manage your own class schedule, and you are responsible for seeking out and meeting deadlines.
 In high school, most classes had no more than 35 students.
 In college, especially large colleges, some classes may have hundreds of students.

 These are just few of the differences.
-Check out the Your Transition to College brochure to learn more.
+Check out the Your Transition to College flyer to learn more.